Baucau Airport: 2000–present

 Soon afterwards, the rehabilitation project was the subject of a lengthy analysis by Fundasaun Mahein, an East Timorese think tank specialising in security sector monitoring, research and advocacy.
-Fundasaun Mahein felt that the rehabilitation agreement raised difficult and complex questions about the foreign policy of East Timor:
+Fundasaun Mahein felt that the rehabilitation agreement raised difficult and complex questions about the foreign policy of Timor-Leste:

 On one hand, we agree with the concern of civil society groups that we should be very careful about our engagement with big countries in relation to security cooperation. ...
 However, we also believe that we need to continue with our existing bilateral cooperation programs which have improved our security sector's capacity, while adopting a pragmatic and nuanced foreign policy which avoids "choosing sides" and maintains friendly relations with all countries which are interested to partner with us."

 Additionally, Fundasaun Mahein noted that many saw the Baucau region as having significant potential for agriculture, tourism and industrial development.
 The airport was therefore considered highly strategic not only for both civilian and military use, but also for enabling the socio-economic development of the Baucau region.

 The rehabilitation project was scheduled to begin in October 2021, but did not start until January 2022.
 The delayed perimeter fence repair and warehouse construction tasks were completed in April 2022, and the Cessna 206 was scheduled to arrive later in the year.